khurramjaved96/SwiftTD/README.md

 ## Usage

 ### C++ Usage
-This repository has two implementations for temporal difference learning:
+This repository has three implementations for temporal difference learning:

 1. **SwiftTDDense**: This implementation uses dense feature vectors, making it suitable for scenarios where all features are available and relevant.
 It is designed to work efficiently with continuous data.

-2. **SwiftTDSparse**: This implementation is optimized for sparse feature vectors, where only a subset of features are active or relevant at any given time.
+2. **SwiftTDSparse**: This implementation is optimized for sparse feature vectors with binary features, where only a subset of features are active or relevant at any given time.
 It is ideal for situations with large feature spaces and sparse data representation.

+3. **SwiftTDSparseAndNonBinaryFeatures**: This implementation handles sparse feature vectors with non-binary values, allowing for weighted features where each feature can have a specific value rather than just being present or absent.

-Both implementations provide a `Step()` method for updating the value function and returning the value prediction:
+All implementations provide a `Step()` method for updating the value function and returning the value prediction:

 - `float prediction = SwiftTDDense::Step(std::vector<float> &features, float reward)`
 - `float prediction = SwiftTDSparse::Step(std::vector<int> &feature_indices, float reward)`
+- `float prediction = SwiftTDSparseAndNonBinaryFeatures::Step(std::vector<std::pair<int, float>> &feature_indices_values, float reward)`

-The main difference between the two implementations is that `SwiftTDSparse` takes feature indices instead of dense feature values.
+The main differences between the implementations are:
+- `SwiftTDDense` takes dense feature vectors
+- `SwiftTDSparse` takes feature indices (binary features)
+- `SwiftTDSparseAndNonBinaryFeatures` takes feature index-value pairs (weighted features)

 ### Python Usage